JOST Werke (ETR:JST) Given a €71.00 Price Target at Hauck Aufhäuser In…

-JOST Werke (ETR:JST – Get Rating) has been given a €71.00 ($76.34) price target by stock analysts at Hauck Aufhäuser In… in a report issued on Tuesday, Borsen Zeitung reports.
-Hauck Aufhäuser In…’s price objective indicates a potential upside of 72.75% from the company’s previous close.
+JOST Werke (ETR:JST – Get Rating) has been assigned a €71.00 ($76.34) price target by equities researchers at Hauck Aufhäuser In… in a research note issued to investors on Monday, Borsen Zeitung reports.
+Hauck Aufhäuser In…’s price objective would suggest a potential upside of 70.47% from the stock’s current price.

 JOST Werke AG manufactures and supplies safety-critical systems for the commercial vehicle industry.
 The company offers truck and trailer components, including sensor systems and lubrication systems, fifth wheel couplings and mounting plates, dual-height fifth wheel systems, sliders, kingpins, ball bearing turntables and slewing rings, landing gears, and hubodometers and axle caps; container equipment, such as components for intermodal transports, twist locks, bolsters, lifting frames for swap bodies, airbag lifting devices, and spare wheel holders; and axle systems and its spare parts.